 Let’s start by defining regression test selection.
 It’s useful to agree on the topic, isn’t?
 The definition of regression test selection is usually given along these lines:

-• Let T' be a new test suite.
+- Let be a new test suite.

 As the product grows with time, so does the test suite.
 A full regression test might require weeks of calendar time and several years of work time.
 It would seem to make sense to limit the test scope to the most important test cases in the test suite.
 (It would also make sense to run them in descending order of importance.
 This is called regression test prioritization and is a topic for a whole post of its’ own. [bibcite key=”citeulike:3852130″])

 Or in other words a subset of the full regression test suite, which is significantly smaller than the original but finds almost as many faults when applied to the new program.
-I won’t go into how S is selected here, but you can read my previous post on the topic of regression test selection approaches.
+I won’t go into how is selected here, but you can read my previous post on the topic of regression test selection approaches.

 A Brief History of Regression Test Selection

-In order to limit and define the field, I have used Google Scholar with the following search intitle:"regression test selection".
+.
 The reason for that is to limit myself to a scope that is reasonable for a blog post.
 If you are interested in a more thourough systematic literature review, I recommend the work of Engström et al. [bibcite key=”citeulike:5351564″]

 In 1993 Gregg Rothermel and Mary Jean Harrold created Regression Test Selection (RTS) as an area of research with their seminal paper “A safe, efficient algorithm for regression test selection” [bibcite key=”citeulike:12904399″].
 They remain the most influential authors in the field.
 They have authored or co-authored the seven most cited publications in the field [bibcite key=”citeulike:6902293,citeulike:423366,citeulike:12904403,citeulike:895461,citeulike:2283362,citeulike:12904399″].